DialloOracle/analytics-ai/data-mesh/data-mesh-event-sourcing/run-data-mesh-pipeline/run-data-mesh-pipeline.md

     The microservice will now be running on port 8080.

-## Task 2: Observe event population in Golden Gate Stream Analytics
+## Task 2: View the transactions as they are picked up by Golden Gate.

 1. Go to the Golden Gate Streaming Analytics console in Firefoz.